ZuxingGit/WeatherConditionDistribution/README.md

 > make clean && make

 1. start an AggregationServer (u can stay in current directory where 'makefile' is)
-#for starting a default AS for local connnection:(There is a space before the 2nd quotation mark.
+#for starting a default AS on port 4567:(There is a space before the 2nd quotation mark.
 Don't delete it)
 > make "AggregationServer "

-#for starting a specifc AS for remote connection:
+#for starting a specific AS on a specific port:
 > make "AggregationServer <port>"

 **WARNING before making connection:**